-FALL, SPRINGThis class explores the service policies and practices necessary to effectively serve alcohol in a hospitality establishment.
-Upon
+This class explores the service policies and practices necessary to effectively serve alcohol in a hospitality establishment.
+Upon successful completion, students will receive ServSafe Certification in Applied Alcohol Service Training.

 113 NUTRITION AND DIET THERAPY SPRING, SUMMER, FALL

 Basic principles of human nutrition including nutrients and allowances for various ages and normal conditions.
 Use of diet therapy in disease and abnormal conditions.
 Course directed to students interested in health-related professions including nursing and dietetics.